- by Mary Stearns-Montgomery

 How Does Georgia Recognize Separate Maintenance?

 Most people incorrectly refer to a Separate Maintenance action as a legal separation.
 There is no nomenclature in Georgia law to support a legal separation.
 Instead there is a statute which allows for a person to file an action which protects their legal rights to custody, visitation, support, and use and possession of marital property, without the requirement that a divorce be requested.
-Under this type of separation, money awarded for the support of the spouse and children is called separate maintenance.
+Under this type of legal separation agreement, money awarded for the support of the spouse and children is called separate maintenance.
 In Georgia, you are legally separated if you are no longer engaging in marital relations and you consider yourself to be in an actual state of separation.

 Living in a state of separation: